-Ski rentals- No but it is recommended during Christmas and Presidents’ weeks
+Equipment rentals- No but it is recommended during weekends and holiday periods

 It depends on which trip you do and what time of year you come.
-Apart from caving (give us a call for that) all summer adventures are usually good with a bathing suit, water shorts, and a t-shirt.
+All summer adventures are usually good with a bathing suit, water shorts, and a T-shirt.
 It’s never a bad idea to bring an extra layer, though.
-For Spring rafting, wool, poly pro, under armour or something similar (NO COTTON!) will do the trick.
+For spring rafting: wool, polypro, under armor or something similar (NO COTTON!) will do the trick.
 All our trip confirmations come with detailed lists on what to wear.
-For all trips involving water we recommend water shoes or sandals that will stay on.
+For all trips involving water, we recommend water shoes or sandals that will stay on.
 Many a flip flop have been lost over the years.
-In all cases you should bring a change of clothes for afterwards.
+In all cases, you should bring a change of clothes for afterward.

-Guides go through a process required by the State of New York that involves on river training, first aid & cpr, a test, and an outfitter recommendation.
+Guides go through a process required by the State of New York that involves on-river training, a water safety course, first aid & cpr, a test, and an outfitter recommendation.
 We’re picky about who we hire because we think it’s important to have the best.
 All guides hired by Beaver Brook have passed the NYS licensing standards for basic guiding as well as their specific skill (rafting, fishing, camping, etc.) and are held to high standards.

 Guides never expect a tip, but always welcome them.
 Tips of any amount are always appreciated, but a good rule of thumb is $5 per person in the boat for a good tip, $10+ per person for a great tip.

-The minimum weight for the Canoe, Kayak and Tubing center is 30 lbs.
-Minimum weight on the Hudson & Sacandaga rivers is 50 lbs.
+The minimum weight for canoeing & kayaking is 30 lbs.
+Minimum weight for rafting and tubing is 50 lbs.
 We do not have a maximum weight limit for other guided trips but we do require guests to wear our pfds.
-They are one size fits all, if you have any questions or concerns on this give us a call.
+They are one-size-fits-all with a max chest circumference of 58″, if you have any questions or concerns on this give us a call.

 At your own risk.
 Since so many of our activities involve water, we don’t recommend it.

 Yes!
-We have full time photographers on both the Sacandaga and Hudson Rivers.
+There is a full-time photographer on the whitewater trips.
 They post up right next to the biggest rapids to get the best action shots.
-Photos can be seen and purchased after each trip.
+Photos can be purchased directly from the photographer.

 People do.
 Guides too, sometimes.
 However, it’s not frequent and all guests are given a safety briefing before going on the river so that they know exactly what to do should they find themselves an unintentional member of the Beaver Brook Swim Team.

-The Sacandaga River runs 7 days a week, the Hudson runs Tuesday, Thursday, Saturday, Sunday.
+The Hudson runs Tuesday, Thursday, Saturday, and Sunday.

 The Hudson River is truly in the wilderness.
 In order to access the Hudson we raft 3 miles on the Indian River.
 The Indian turns from a non-raftable trickle of water to a nearly constant 3 miles of Class III whitewater with the dam release.
 Long story short, we need the dam release to get to the Hudson.
 The dam is restricted to opening four days a week in order to maintain reservoir water levels.

-With advance notice we can take groups of up to 100 on the Hudson and at the Canoe and Kayak Center and up to 200 on the Sacandaga River.
+With advance notice, we can take groups of up to 100 on the Hudson.
 Give us a call for numbers for other guided trips.

 Yes.
-All parts of the Hudson that we operate on are pristine.
-Unfortunately the Hudson gets a bad rap for being polluted and as it gets closer to NYC it is.
+Unfortunately, the Hudson gets a bad rap for being polluted but all parts of the Hudson that we operate on are pristine.
 In our neck of the woods, it is clean and beautiful.